gabrielecallegari/ricettario/README.md

-# Infromation About how to running the applicazion
+# Infromation About how to running the application (Actually Mobile First)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).